trzy/Supermodel/Docs/README.txt

 caused by an unknown emulation bug.
 Simply wait until the Darth Vader sequence appears before attempting to start a game.

-If Star Wars Trilogy is booting directly into the stage select screen, it is probably because you exited Supermodel with credits still in the machine.
+If 'Star Wars Trilogy' is booting directly into the stage select screen, it is probably because you exited Supermodel with credits still in the machine.
 Clear the NVRAM (Alt-N) and reset the game (Alt-R).